Are financial advisors prepared for the greatest transfer of wealth in history? Most might think they are, but time will certainly tell.

 To capture your share of the Great Wealth Transfer, you need to get to know your clients extended families, especially those that stand to inherit your client’s wealth.

-As mentioned earlier, a large percentage of the heirs in the Great Wealth Transfer will change firms and advisors.
+As mentioned earlier, the stark reality at play here is that a large percentage of the heirs in the Great Wealth Transfer will change firms and move their money away from their parents’ financial advisor(s).
 Even after knowing that, it is surprising that according to various reports only 35% of advisors have met their client’s children, though over half of clients would be willing to make the introduction.

 There are two familial aspects to focus on: meeting the spouse and family and understanding the family dynamics.